JustJesseJB/woo-stockcartl/README.txt

 * Admin dashboard

 == Upgrade Notice ==

+= 1.1.1 =
+Important fix for variable product waitlists.
+This update ensures that waitlist forms appear correctly for out-of-stock variations and improves the submission process.

 = 1.1.0 =
 Important update for WooCommerce compatibility.
 This version adds support for WooCommerce High-Performance Order Storage (HPOS/Custom Order Tables) and improves overall plugin performance.